tayganr/azure-data-share/labs/05_trigger_snapshot.md

 ## Learnings
 In this lab, you will:
 * Trigger a full copy snapshot
-* Trigger an incremental snapshot
+* Review the snapshot execution history
+* Review the metrics logged for each data movement activity

 ![alt text](../images/azure_data_share_data_consumer.png "Azure Data Share - Data Consumer")